PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: System Architecture

+Once an action is executed by the robot, an observation would be generated and returned to the user.
+An example of the observation space is provided in \cref{fig:code}(b), where $H$ and $W$ are the height and width of camera images.
 The observation data structure provides a comprehensive representation of the robot's state, including its joint positions, velocities, and applied efforts for both arms and legs.
 Additionally, the robot's body poses and its linear and angular velocities \textit{w.r.t.} the world frame are available under the \texttt{body\_state} key.
-The robot’s egocentric perceptual data is accessible through the \texttt{cam} key, which includes both the RGB image and the distance to the image plane (\ie depth).
+The robot’s egocentric perceptual data is accessible through the \texttt{cam} key, which includes both the RGB image and the distance to the image plane (\pmb{i.e.}depth).
 The \texttt{language\_instruction} key enhances support for vision-language-action tasks.
 A boolean value under the \texttt{pick} key indicates whether an object has been successfully attached to the robot's end-effector, a critical indicator for manipulation tasks.
 Additional parameters, such as stiffness and damping, or any ad-hoc specifications, can be introduced by adding new keys to the observation structure, allowing for flexible and task-specific customization.

-Finally, the users are responsible to develop their own high-level planners that strategize the robot's path and actions to accomplish given tasks with required efficiency and effectiveness.
+Finally, the users are responsible for developing their high-level planners that strategize the robot's path and actions to accomplish given tasks with the required efficiency and effectiveness.